 In response to national natural-gas shortages in the early 1970s, in 1971 the Federal Power Commission (FPC) (defendant) ordered natural-gas suppliers to submit curtailment plans outlining their delivery priorities.
 Natural-gas suppliers submitted curtailment plans with a wide variety of rationing strategies.
-To provide uniformity and greater certainty, in 1973 the FPC issued Order No. 467, which set delivery priorities for natural-gas suppliers.
+To provide uniformity and greater certainty, in 1973 the FPC issued Order No. 467, which stated the FPC's thoughts on delivery priorities for natural-gas suppliers.
 The FPC called Order No. 467 a “Statement of Policy.”
 Under the Administrative Procedure Act (APA), 5 U.S.C. § 553, prior to adopting a new rule, federal agencies must publish notice of the rule and then allow public comment.
-Under § 553(b)(A), agencies could forgo this notice-and-comment proceeding only if promulgating general statements of policy.
+Under § 553(b)(A), agencies could forgo this notice-and-comment proceeding if promulgating general statements of policy.
 Pacific Gas & Electric Co.
-(PG&E) and other natural-gas pipeline customers (plaintiffs) were negatively affected by Order No. 467’s prioritization.
+(PG&E) and other natural-gas pipeline customers (plaintiffs) stood to be negatively affected by Order No. 467’s prioritization.
 PG&E sued the FPC, claiming that Order No. 467 was in effect a rule, not merely a policy statement, and so was invalid for failing to comply with the APA’s rulemaking procedures.